 Tobacco may only be used in designated "Tobacco Use" areas only.
-Smoking or other use of tobacco (including smokeless tobacco and electronic cigarettes) are not permitted in any Spartan building.
+Smoking or other use of tobacco (including smokeless tobacco and electronic cigarettes) are not permitted in any Spartan College of Aeronautics and Technology building.
 Smoking is not permitted within fifty feet of aircraft, outside the lab buildings, or within twenty-five feet of doorways or open windows.